GaloisInc/saw-script/doc/manual/manual.md

 mismatched type constructors: Bool and Int
 ~~~~

-So far we have used two related terms, *function* and
+So far we have used two related terms, *function* and *command*, and we
-*command*, and we take these to mean slightly different things.
-A
+take these to mean slightly different things.
+A function is any value
-function is any value with a function type (e.g., `Int -> [Int]`).
-A
+with a function type (e.g., `Int -> [Int]`).
+A command is any value with
-command is a function where the result type is one of a specific set
-of special types.
-These special types are *parameterized* (like the list
+a special command type (e.g. `TopLevel ()`, as shown below).
+These
-type), and allow us to restrict command usage to specific contexts.
+special types allow us to restrict command usage to specific contexts,
+and are also *parameterized* (like the list type).
+Most but not all
+commands are also functions.

 The most important command type is the `TopLevel` type, indicating a
 command that can run at the top level (directly at the REPL, or as one